raresnita/raresnita/README.md

 * Node-RED
 * PL/SQL and MySQL
 * MATLAB for audio signal processing
-* Atlassian JIRA, JQL and Confluence
+* Atlassian JIRA, Jira REST API, JQL and Confluence

 Check out my other links for my blog and my YouTube channel